ilovekharkiv/EPAM/Homework #1. Linux Bash/Homework #1. Linux Bash.md

 1. When starting without parameters, it will display a list of possible keys and their description.
 2. The --all key displays the IP addresses and symbolic names of all hosts in the current subnet
 3. The --target key displays a list of open system TCP ports.
-The code that performs the functionality of each of the subtasks must be placed in a separate function.
+The code that performs the functionality of each of the subtasks must be placed in a separate function
-> I did `Part a` script as a separate sections of `case` statement without writing separate functions, i thought it's more convenient in this case particularly.
-Also, i used `arp-scan` since `nmap` was prohibited by our bash lecturer.

 **Here is the script itselft.
 It is also uploaded to the current folder of this repo and called `part_a.sh`**